leanote/leanote-android-old/README.md

 Learn the Git basics of stage, commit, push when you make a change to the 'sample.html' file.

-1. Go to your terminal window and navigate to the repository root.
+1. Navigate to the directory (folder) where you cloned your repository.
-2. Using your favorite editor, edit the `sample.html` file.
+2. Using your favorite editor, open the `sample.html` file.
 3. Change the heading from `My First File` to `Playing in the Sand`.
 4. Save and close the file.
+5. Navigate to the repository in your command line 'cd path/to/your-repository'.
 5. Stage the file with Git.

     `git add sample.html`